Farmhouse Sink – Undermount

 White Springs Granite

 Granite is an all-natural stone product, mined from the earth.
 Offered in a wide variety of colors and patterns, every slab is unique.
-Most granite comes with a highly polished finish, although some stone comes with a honed surface.
+Most granite comes with a highly polished finish that brings out the natural beauty of the stone.
+Granite is also one of the most durable countertop materials available, making it a popular choice for kitchens and bathrooms.

 Options – Choose from many options that make your countertop truly custom: